Adversarial Purification by Consistency-aware Latent Space Optimization on Data Manifolds: Introduction

 The \textit{latent vector consistency prediction} scheme employs label voting across multiple optimized latent vectors for each test sample.
 This scheme ensures that the final prediction is robust and closely aligned with the underlying data manifold by fully utilizing the diversity of latent vectors for each sample.
 By aggregating predictions from multiple points on the manifold, it reduces the risk of outliers or deviations caused by adversarial perturbations.
 Similar multi-sampling defense mechanisms have been effectively used in prior works \cite{yoon2021adversarial,xiao2023densepure}.

 Furthermore, we provide a consistency-disruption attack tailored to our \mymethod.
 The attack results highlight the strong robustness of \mymethod, suggesting that crafting adversarial samples within the latent space of a well-trained diffusion model is difficult, which aligns with the findings in Fig. \ref{fig: motivition}.
 We also empirically compare our method with the latest adversarial training and purification methods against various strong attack benchmarks \cite{croce2020reliable,lee2023robust}.
-Extensive experiments on CIFAR-10 and ImageNet-100 demonstrate the superior performance of our method.
-Notably, our \mymethod~shows absolute improvements of up to $18.73\% \uparrow$ against PGD\cite{madry2017towards}+EOT \cite{athalye2018synthesizing} attacks and $8.27\% \uparrow$ against AutoAttack \cite{croce2020reliable} on CIFAR-10, and up to $6.47\% \uparrow$ against PGD+EOT attacks on ImageNet-100 compared with SOTA methods, respectively, in robust accuracy.
+Extensive experiments on CIFAR-10 and ImageNet-100 demonstrate the superior performance of our method. {Notably, our \mymethod~shows absolute improvements of up to $18.73\% \uparrow$ against PGD\cite{madry2017towards}+EOT \cite{athalye2018synthesizing} attacks and $6.54\% \uparrow$ against AutoAttack \cite{croce2020reliable} on CIFAR-10}, and up to $6.47\% \uparrow$ against PGD+EOT attacks on ImageNet-100 compared with SOTA methods, respectively, in robust accuracy.

-We summarize our main contributions as follows: \begin{itemize}[leftmargin=*] \item We reveal that samples generated by a well-trained generative model are near clean ones but far from adversarial ones.
-Leveraging this, we break away from traditional adversarial purification by focusing on the clean data manifold.
-We propose Consistency Model-based Adversarial Purification (\mymethod), which optimizes latent vectors in the latent space of a consistency model to generate samples resembling the original, effectively restoring them to the clean data manifold.
+We summarize our main contributions as follows: \begin{itemize}[leftmargin=*] \item We reveal that samples generated by a well-trained generative model are close to clean ones but far from adversarial ones.
+Leveraging this, we move beyond input-space purification toward the clean data manifold.
+We propose \mymethod, which, to the best of our knowledge, is the first adversarial purification framework to exploit consistency models' deterministic generation for latent-space optimization. \mymethod~optimizes latent vectors to generate samples resembling the original, effectively restoring them to the clean data manifold.

 \item We introduce a perceptual consistency restoration mechanism to align generated samples with the data manifold at the pixel level while preserving high-level perceptual features.
 Additionally, we theoretically show that a distribution shift occurs between the latent vectors of clean and their adversarial samples, potentially introducing adversarial noise during restoration.
 To address this, we enforce a latent distribution consistency constraint strategy to maintain optimized latent vectors within the valid manifold, ensuring the samples are generated from the clean data distribution.